Ayms/node-Tor/README.md

 RDV below stands for 'RendezVous' point, which is a peer that will connect two anonymous peers

-The evented (and non evented) pipe methods are now implemented but until we remove this notice it remains experimental and subject to change (see the TODO mainly for the RDV protocol), the detailed API documentation is [here](https://github.com/Ayms/node-Tor/tree/master/docs/README.md) (but please read what follows first) and some code examples to pipe any protocol can be found in [protocol.js](https://github.com/Ayms/node-Tor/tree/master/lib/src/protocol.js)
+The detailed API documentation is [here](https://github.com/Ayms/node-Tor/tree/master/docs/README.md) (but please read what follows first)

 	<any protocol>.(...).pipe(<any protocol>).pipe(node-Tor)